-The only time I’ve had anything even resembling a close encounter with the muttawa happened a few weeks ago, and it involved Mr. Mostafa, not me.
+Aside from the walking-stick-waving muttawa in the mall, the only time I’ve had anything even resembling a close encounter with the muttawa happened a few weeks ago, and it involved Mr. Mostafa, not me.
 Saleh and I were getting a quick dinner in a mall food court.
 After we had placed our order, we discovered that the restaurant only accepted cash…and of course, we had none.
 Saleh asked where the nearest ATM was; the cashier indicated that there was one a few stores down.
 Saleh had me wait at the counter while he ran down to the ATM.

 When he got back, he was pissed.
 Apparently, he had gotten in line to use the ATM, but the line was all women.
 A muttawa approached him and told him to get out of the line, because it was full of ladies–apparently, the muttawa thought that Mr. Mostafa was a free-wheelin’ single guy trying to mix it up with the ladies in the ATM line.
 Saleh yelled at him, “So I’m supposed to go somewhere else and just leave my pregnant wife standing in the food court waiting for me to come back and pay for our food??”